revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

 - API versioning is the process of transparently managing changes to your API.
 - Versioning aims at effective communication around changes to API, so consumers/subscribers know what to expect from it.
 </blockquote>

 </details>

 ---
-16. How do we provide a version to RESTful APIs in Spring?
+16.How do we provide a version to RESTful APIs in Spring?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)